Azure-Samples/active-directory-dotnetcore-daemon-v2/5-Call-MSGraph-ManagedIdentity/README.md

 1. Sign in to the [Microsoft Entra admin center](https://entra.microsoft.com) using either a work or school account or a personal Microsoft account.
 1. If your account is present in more than one Microsoft Entra tenant, select `Directory + Subscription` at the top right corner in the menu on top of the page, and switch your portal session to the desired Microsoft Entra tenant.
-1. In the left-hand navigation pane, select the **Microsoft Entra ID** service, and then select **App registrations**.
+1. In the left-hand navigation pane, select the **Microsoft Entra ID** service, and then select **Managed Identities**.

-#### Register the client app (daemon-console)
+#### Register the managed identity (daemon-console)

 1. In order to access Microsoft Graph you'll need to grant the correct permissions to your managed identity.
 To do this follow the instructions in the "Grant access to Microsoft Graph" section of [this wiki](https://learn.microsoft.com/en-us/azure/app-service/scenario-secure-app-access-microsoft-graph-as-app?tabs=azure-powershell#grant-access-to-microsoft-graph).

-1. At this stage permissions are assigned correctly but the client app does not allow interaction.
-   Therefore no consent can be presented via a UI and accepted to use the service app.
-   Click the **Grant/revoke admin consent for {tenant}** button, and then select **Yes** when you are asked if you want to grant consent for the requested permissions for all account in the tenant.
-   You need to be an Entra ID tenant admin to do this.
+1. take note of the identifier of the managed identity you have configured.

 ### Step 3:  Configure the sample to use your Entra ID tenant

-In the steps below, "ClientID" is the same as "Application ID" or "AppId".

 Open the solution in Visual Studio to configure the projects